Phase-dependent optical response properties in an optomechanical system by coherently driving the mechanical resonator: Introduction

-To abtain optomechanical analogs of atomic coherence related phenomena such as EIT and EIA, the key point is that a mechanical coherence (similar to atomic coherence) must be induced.
-Specifically, in standard OMIT \cite{OMIT1,OMIT2,OMIT3,OMIT4,OMIT5} and OMIA \cite{OMIT4,OMIA1}, this coherent oscillation of the mechanical resonator results from a time varying radiation pressure force induced by the beat of the probe and the control laser.
-The oscillating mechanical resonator together with (red-/blue-detuned) control field can further induce sidebands on the cavity field.
-The generated field with probe frequency can interfer with the original probe field, leading to OMIT/OMIA absorption spectra.
-In fact, this type of mechanical coherence can also be generated by directly driving the mechanical resonator.
-Thus, in this paper, we consider that in an optomechanical system, besides a red-detuned control field and a nearly resonant probe field applied to pump the optical cavity, an additional weak driving field is used to directly excite the mechanical resonator.
+In our study, besides a red-detuned control field and a nearly resonant probe field applied to pump the optical cavity, an additional weak driving field is used to directly excite the mechanical resonator to produce mechanical coherence.
+In contrast to the strong magnetic driving used for coherent connection between two electric-dipole-forbidden atomic energy levels\cite{AtomloopScully1,AtomloopScully2,AtomloopScully3}, the weak electric driving is enough for our study here, because there is no selection rule in our system.
 In this case, the optomechnical cavity can be resonantly exited by directly absorbing a probe photon, or through phonon-photon process.
 For the interference effects of these two possible transition paths, the optical response properties for the probe field become phase-sensitive, and more complex quantum interference and quantum coherence related phenomena will appear.
 Specifically, gain without inversion (GWI) like, OMIA and EIT-type spectra can be abtained, depending on the amplitude and phase of the control field.
 In addition, by adjusting the control field and the additional driving field applied on the mechanical resonator, the probe field can be efficiently manipulated from perfect absorption to remarkable amplification.

 The paper is organized as follows.
 In Sec.~\ref{p2}, we introduce theoretical model for describing the driven optomechanical system.
 Then, in Sec.~\ref{p3}, we study the phase-dependent optical response for the probe field in detail, including GWI-like spectra in Sec.~\ref{A}, OMIA and EIT-like spectra in Sec.~\ref{B}, amplification and perfect absorption in Sec.~\ref{C}, and numerical simulation in Sec.~\ref{D}.
 Finally, further discussions and conclusions are given in Sec.~\ref{p4}.